-You are out and about with your child running errands, when all of a sudden he goes from happy and calm to full on hell-raiser.
+You are out and about with your child running errands when, all of a sudden, he goes from happy and calm to full-on hell-raiser.
 The uncontrolled, horrific outburst surely causes a scene.
 With all eyes on you and your little one, you probably turn red and lower your head out of embarrassment.
 What's left to do but leave the establishment, right?

 What Is a Super Tantrum?

 A super tantrum is more than just throwing a fit; it is more emotionally involved.
-Unlike us adults who have had decades to reel our emotions in and use our brains to deal with stressers so that they do not have a huge impact on our emotional well-being, children are still learning to cope with their emotions.
+Unlike us adults who have had decades to reel our emotions in and use our brains to deal with stressors so that they do not have a huge impact on our emotional well-being, children are still learning to cope with their emotions.

-A super tantrum can be a response to a situation your child cannot handle, such as making his desires known to parents or not getting the thing(s) he wants but feels he is entitled to.
+A super tantrum can be a response to a situation your child cannot handle, such as making his desires known to parents or not getting the thing(s) he wants and feels he is entitled to.
 Since, in either of these situations, he cannot communicate or simply wrap his mind around why he cannot have what he wants, his extreme emotions take over and his meltdown mode is displayed with crying, kicking, or punching.
 The goal is to release those pent up emotions—imagine a soda bottle that's been shaken profusely; once the top is open, the content spill out quickly and with force—and/or get what he desires.

 What Sparks Super Tantrums?